slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 is particularly manifest in Gnostic thought, among which we may point out a particular passage from the *Pistis Sophia*.
 When Jesus was a child, a spirit that proclaimed himself to be his brother, descended onto Mary.
-It looked just like Jesus, and she confounded the spirit with him—but he was from the inferior regions of Chaos.
-When reminding Jesus of this episode, Mary tells him of the spirit: "*he embraced thee and kissed thee, and thou also didst kiss him, and you became one*".
+It looked just like Jesus, and with Jesus she confounded him —though he was from the inferior regions of Chaos.
+When reminding Jesus of this episode, Mary tells of the spirit: "*he embraced thee and kissed thee, and thou also didst kiss him, and you became one*".

-Similarly, Angela of Foligno says that, when she heard the Holy Spirit, she wanted to see if she could forget this voice that spoke onto her, and tells: "I started looking at the vines, so as to forget those words ($\ldots$), and wherever I would turn I would tell myself: 'This is my creature'.
+Similarly, Angela of Foligno says that, when she heard the Holy Spirit, she wanted to see if she could forget this voice that spoke into her, and tells: "I started looking at the vines, so as to forget those words ($\ldots$), and wherever I would turn I would tell myself: 'This is my creature'.
 And I felt an ineffable divine joy".